Lead Generation for Higher Education – Strategy & Case Study

 Moral of the story

-If you aren’t happy with the reply rates that you’re for higher education lead generation, make some changes.
+If you aren’t happy with the reply rates that you’re getting for your education sector lead generation, make some changes.

 Either you need to refine your list even further, or make some tweaks to your messages.
 It’s important to try out different strategies to see what works.

 a.)
-In depth list building leads to greater conversion rates (Read more about how we build lists here.)
+In-depth list building brings in high converting leads (Read more about how we build lists here.)

 c.)
 Have a clear call to action that lets the prospect know exactly what you do and what you expect from them.
 (For example, we asked for a meeting and mentioned how we would like to send them a ‘customized stethoscope’ with their logo and colors.)